 Most books may be checked out for a three-week period.
 Reference and Reserve items

-of Philadelphia Library barcode to borrow any library materials.
+Students must present their school IDs to borrow any library materials.
 Students are

 responsible for the return and good condition of any library materials that they use or borrow.

 and on-line search capabilities for both books and journals.

 reference questions, and explain the use of the equipment.
 Suggestions for new materials

 and services are always welcome.

 Students are encouraged to take advantage of outside resources as well.
-The library
+The library is a

-colleges can be found on the library website.
+found on the library website.
 The Art Institute of Philadelphia students may also use the

 library of the University of the Arts, and may use and borrow materials from the Free